GACJ/complib-help/docs/methods/adding_methods.md

 Unlike [method errors](#method-errors), warnings and other alerts will not prevent you from saving a custom method.
 Some of the warnings and other messages you may encounter include:

 !!! warning "Warning: Method title already used at a different stage..."
     The custom method's generated title is identical to another method of the same class but differing stage.
 The current Central Council Framework requires that such methods belong to one of the accepted **extension paths** (see [Extensions](../advanced/extensions.md)).

     While you can save a custom method which does not belong to an accepted extension path, the method will not be able to be accepted under that name when rung.

 !!! warning "Warning: Method is related to `___` as a `___` extension..."
     The custom method's place notation can be obtained from an existing method by following one of the accepted extension paths.
 When this happens, you will likely wish to give the custom method the same name as the existing method, provided that another method with that name does not already exist at the same stage as the custom method.

     Additionally, while this is expressed as a warning, there are circumstances under which you are obliged to name a method in accordance with an extension path if you wish to do so officially.
 See [Extensions](../advanced/extensions.md) for an in-depth explanation of this topic.

 !!! note "Information: Method is related to `___`..."
     The custom method is related to an existing method at the same stage.
 This occurs when the custom method is a **halflead/leadend** variant, or a **Single/Double/Reverse** form of the existing method.
 See [Method pages > Related methods](overview.md/#related-methods) for more information about method relationships.

 ## Things to consider when naming methods
-!!! tip "Definition: Method names, titles, etc."
-    A method's **title** is its full descriptive designation, which consists of its **name**, its **class**, and its **stage**, given in that order.

-It is a long-standing tradition of change ringing that anyone can name a method that has not previously been named subsequent to a qualifying performance.
+It is a long-standing tradition of change ringing that anyone can name a method that has not previously been named, subsequent to a qualifying performance.

 You are able to give a custom method on Complib any name you like.
 However, if you intend to ring and name a method in a qualifying performance, you should bear the following points in mind:

 1. A method's name should be unique.
 :   Two methods cannot share the same title.
 Two methods at differing stages cannot share the same name and class, with the exception of methods that are accepted as belonging to the same **extension path**, or methods whose class is not expressed as part of its title (e.g. hybrid methods and principles).